-Language courses for business: Levels and progression
+Language courses and schools abroad: Levels and progression

 Number of weeks of classes necessary to obtain the desired level.
 The indications are based on statistics and they depend on your personal commitment.